-Takedowns is a scoring technique in all styles of wrestling Reversals are scored when one wrestler brings his opponent down to the mat from a standing position Exposing an opponent's back to the mat are scored when a wrestler, controlled by his opponent on the mat, frees himself and moves to a standing position, facing the opponent Escapes are scored when a wrestler, controlled by his opponent on the mat, executes a move that allows him to assume a controlling position on top of the opponent, thus reversing the situation
+Takedowns is a scoring technique in all styles of wrestling Reversals are scored when one wrestler brings his opponent down to the mat from a standing position Exposing opponent's to the mat are scored when a wrestler, controlled by his opponent on the mat, frees himself and moves to a standing position, facing the opponent

+Escapes are scored when a wrestler, controlled by his opponent on the mat, executes a move that allows him to assume a controlling position on top of the opponent, thus reversing the situation

-5. Imagine that you are a wrestler.
-Tell your friends about your speciality.
+- 5. Imagine that you are a wrestler.
+Tell your friends about your speciality. - 6.
+Read and translate the text.